-So, without any further delays or faffing, here are six secret restaurants in Brighton I highly recommend for your next clandestine date night or catch up – all of them tried and tested by me several times over…
+Seeing as I’m partial to hunting out hidden gems in Brighton and Hove, away from the main tourist sights and little-known places – and have written a Secret Brighton guidebook (have a little peek here), this post is well overdue, I know.
+So, without any further delays, here are six secret restaurants in Brighton I highly recommend for your next date night, catch up or weekend in Brighton – all of them tried and tested by me several times over…

 1. Clandestine dining inside a bohemian home design shop

 People come to Brighton just to visit the iGiGi General Store, a beautiful design shop filled with rustic curios.
 Get too distracted by it all, though, and you’ll miss the tasty secret hiding upstairs…

 For above the shop is a rustic dining room which is home to Chard, its resident family run restaurant serving lunch, afternoon tea/cakes – and dinner, too, when more tables are set downstairs in the shop, so you literally feel as though you’re having dinner in your most stylish bohemian friend’s house.